- Core Argument

 -

-Product-Centric Funding: We move away from project-based funding (which is temporary and disruptive) to product-based funding (which supports long-lived teams).
-This aligns financial resources with strategic priorities, treating the operating model as a product that is constantly iterated upon.
+Product-Centric Funding: We move away from project-based funding (temporary, disruptive) to product-based funding (long-lived teams).
+This aligns financial resources with strategic priorities and treats the operating model as a product that's constantly iterated upon.

 2.3 The Six Layers of a Robust TOM